Stirling Macedonia FC: Major success in the 1980s and 1990s

 In 1986, the club changed its name to Stirling Macedonia with a move to Macedonia Park.
 That year, the Club represented the Soccer Federation of Western Australia against Adelaide City in the NANDA Cup in front of a crowd of approximately 5,000 people.
 During the 1980s and 1990s, Stirling became one of the most powerful clubs in Western Australia, winning six league premierships.
-Stirling completed a three-peat from 1983-1985, and also captured the league title in 1987, 1994 and 1995.
-Further successes in a variety of other competitions meant that the club completed three doubles and three trebles, including an unprecedented run of three trebles in a row from 1994-1996, capturing a treble of the league, Top 4 Cup and Night Series in 1994 and 1995 and completing a treble of the Top 4 Cup, the Night Series and the State Cup in 1996.
+Stirling completed a three-peat from 1983 to 1985, and also captured the league title in 1987, 1994 and 1995.
+Further successes in a variety of other competitions meant that the club completed three doubles and three trebles, including an unprecedented run of three trebles in a row from 1994 to 1996, capturing a treble of the league, Top 4 Cup and Night Series in 1994 and 1995 and completing a treble of the Top 4 Cup, the Night Series and the State Cup in 1996.

 In 1999, the club changed their name to the Stirling Lions Soccer Club as a result of the National Club Identity Policy, which forced references to ethnicities to be removed from club names.